ColleagueRiley/RGL/README.md

     * rglAtlasAddBitmap
 * Render the data supplied to `rglRenderBatchWithShader` via the backend
 * Ensure all of the backend's allocated data is freed in `rglClose`

+# known issues
+- No EBO
+- 3D rendering doesn't seem to work
+- shader options need to be added/check

 # Credits